aglavic/plotpy/README.txt

   - Linear combination from different measurements
 - changed module structure introducing config, read_data and sessions packages
 - added fitting dialog
-- optional platform independent python setup
+- optional platform independent python setup (not yet stable)
 - save gnuplot and datafile which creates the same image as present in GUI for later change
 - major speed enhacement for plotting and data import, slow import formats (as squid raw and treff image files) are stored as binary objects after readout
-- included fonts for linux distributions missing it
+- included fonts for linux distributions missing it (there is a problem with gnuplot with to long folder names)
 - history for reflectometer fit parameters
 - code cleanup and consistancy
 - multiplot from different files (stil needs imporvement)